lorddev/coding-standards/Style/C#.md

 ## Naming Conventions
 1. Type names, constants and method names should use Pascal casing.
 2. Camel casing applies to local variables declared inside a method, and arguments or parameters used in method declarations or constructors.
 3. Hungarian notation should not be used.
 There has historically been some flexibility in terms of referencing server-side control IDs in ASP.NET.
-However, since these items are renamed by the ASP.NET engine and can be referenced using the recommended jQuery selectors, use of these prefixes can just be confusing (e.g. `txt_UserName` and `btn_Submit` render as  `<input type="text"/>` and `<input type="submit"/>` on the client-side.)
+However, since these items are renamed by the ASP.NET engine and can be referenced using the [recommended jQuery selectors](JavaScript), use of these prefixes can be confusing (e.g. `txt_UserName` and `btn_Submit` render as  `<input type="text"/>` and `<input type="submit"/>` on the client-side.)
 4. Method names should be verbs (optionally followed a direct object), as they describe an action, e.g. `stringReader.ReadLine()`.
-5. Always use C# alias types (`string`, `int`, etc.).
+5. Always use **C#** alias types (`string`, `int`, etc.).
 Some have said to use the .NET types (`System.String`, `System.Int32`, etc.) when calling static methods (like `Int32.Parse()`), but recent trends and tools discourage this.
-6. Namespaces —> Use Microsoft spec
+6. Namespaces should be well thought-out and professional, following the methods used by Microsoft `Company.Product.Layer.Specialization` (e.g. `System.Web.UI.WebControls`)
 8. Always use correct spelling and grammar in names, variables, comments, and database design.
+9. Do not use abbreviations, either in object or method names, variables, or namespaces.
+10. Use of well-known acronyms is permitted, but follow Microsoft's rules for capitalization.
+      1.sdfg
+      2.asdf

 ## Code Formatting
 7. Maintain indentation standards.
 This is crucial to readable code.
 Always use spaces instead of tabs.
 Default setting is 4 spaces, and this should be kept if possible, so as to remain compatible with other teams.
 However, some houses have adopted the 2-space standard because their code-base was created in the days of smaller screens and before people learned to write proper functions. (cref.
 “Functions should do one thing”)